Larusu/Github_Projects/DynamicArray/README.md

 ## 🤔 What is a Dynamic Array?
-A dynamic array, also known as a resizeable array, is a data structure that is manipulable which you can expand and shrink its size.
-Unlike a static array that has a fixed size.
+A dynamic array, also called as a resizeable array, is a data structure that is manipulable which you can expand and shrink its size.
+Unlike a static array, which has a fixed length, a dynamic array can adjust its capacity at runtime.

-# Language
+# 🖥️ Language Equivalents
 - Java : ArrayList
 - C++ : std::Vectors
 - Python : list
 - JavaScript : Array
 - C# : List<T>

-# Overview
+# 🗃️ Project Overview
-In this repository, I used java to make my own dynamic array to understand the basics of dynamic array and to understand basic memory handler.
+In this repository, I made my own dynamic array using **Java** from scratch.
+The goal is to better understand how dynamic array works, especially in terms of memory handling, resizing, and better performance.

 ## Scope
 - insert()